wujastyk/ledmac/README.md

 # ledmac
 The original ledmac package by Peter Wilson, March 2003.

+This LaTeX package is placed here for the record and to preserve the history of an important piece of typographic software.
+It should be noted that LEDMAC still works well, if the feature-set meets your needs.

 In March 2003 Peter Wilson started an attempt to port EDMAC from TeX to LaTeX.
 The starting point was EDMAC version 3.16 as documented on 19 July 1994 (available from [CTAN](https://www.ctan.org/pkg/ledmac)